-Subspecies: As noted above in 'Names', V. macloskeyi is no longer considered a subspecies of another violet, nor with any subspecies of it's own.
+Subspecies: As noted above in 'Names', V. macloskeyi is no longer considered a subspecies of another violet, nor under the latest work, with any subspecies of it's own.

 Above: Solitary flowerers rise on a leafless scape (an aerial stem rising from the root).
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: The flower usually has small hairs on the two lateral petals.
 Leaves are smooth shallow crenate edges, palmate veins and a heart-shaped base.

 Below:- The nectar spur is short, the calyx lobes lanceolate.
 The leaves are smooth front and back.
 Young leaves are shown here.
 They enlarge after flowering.

 Below: A cluster of plants in bog habitat, with leaves of various sizes.